Avilar President, Tom Grobicki, shares his insight on what matters most to government agencies when choosing competency management technology.

 I’m often asked whether competency management systems for commercial entities work well for government organizations too.
 The answer is “not necessarily.”

-Corporations and government organizations have similar competency management needs.
+Corporations and government organizations have similar competency management technology needs.
 Both have an interest in understanding the skills, knowledge, abilities and behaviors that their employees need to succeed.
 Both want a “dashboard” that displays current skill sets and how well those abilities map to targeted jobs, so leaders can make informed decisions about whether, and how, to develop employees.